|Principal criteria||Low (1)||Fair (2)||Good (3)||Excellent (4)||Outstanding (5)|

 Peer-review completion (ACP)

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the editor.
 If rated good to outstanding (3–5) in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in ACP.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion in ACPD is not sufficiently conclusive.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion on EGUsphere or in ACPD is not sufficiently conclusive.